Celestin-17/IMSystem/README.md

 • Password Recovery  (email and date of birth are requested, after confirmation a new password is generated and sent to the account's email address)

-• Dedicated pages for creating, managing, and updating products, sales, employees, suppliers, and product categories
+• Dedicated pages for creating, managing, and updating products, sales, employees, suppliers and product categories

 • Separated Dashboards  (employees have limited access, they can only record sales, use the search feature and manage their account's settings)